 Pregnancy discrimination is unfortunately common based on the number of complaints filed with the Equal Employment Opportunity Commission.
 In fact, there were 50,000 complaints filed in the last decade alone.
 This understates the extent of the problem.
 Most women work, and 85% of women will become mothers during the course of their careers.
 This presents an even bigger problem for women in frontline positions such as firefighters and those who work in factories.

-There is a specific law that prevents discrimination against pregnant women.
 All aspects of a woman’s employment are subject to the Pregnancy Discrimination Act, meaning hiring, firing and promotion decisions cannot be made differently because of anything related to the woman’s pregnancy.
 This also forbids hostile behaviors and rude interpersonal treatment.